Investing News NetworkYour trusted source for investing success

 The spot price for gold would later reach more than US$1,900 on September 5, 2011, as investors grew increasingly concerned that the US would default on its debt; at the time that was gold's highest price ever.

-In the second half of 2019, a weaker US dollar, increasing geopolitical tensions and slowing economic growth sent gold prices above US$1,500.
+Since then, it has more than doubled.
+This began in the second half of 2019, when a weaker US dollar, increasing geopolitical tensions and slowing economic growth sent gold prices above US$1,500.

-In 2020, the COVID-19 pandemic threw the global economy into a tailspin, with the gold price adding more than US$500, or 32 percent, to its value in the first eight months of the year.
-The dramatic upswing pushed the yellow metal to a new record high at the time of US$2,067.15 on August 7.
+In 2020, the COVID-19 pandemic threw the global economy into a tailspin, with the gold price adding more than US$500 to its value in the first eight months of the year, breaking US$2,000 for the first time.

-Russia's invasion of Ukraine and continued economic uncertainty lent a hand to gold in early 2022, pulling the yellow metal up to another record high of price of US$2,074.60 on March 8, 2022.
-Although it didn't quite reach that level, the gold price moved above US$2,000 again in 2023 on the back of banking instability and high interest rates.
+Russia's invasion of Ukraine and continued economic uncertainty lent a hand to gold in early 2022, pulling the yellow metal up to a then-record price of US$2,074.60 in March.
+However, it plummeted through much of the year to below US$1,650.
+2023 was stronger for gold on the back of banking instability, high interest rates and the breakout of war in the Middle East.

 Learn more about the gold spot price